LOADING TRACES

 Tracking & Visualization

 We update the visuals according to human motion.
 But how do we know how a body moves exactly in 3D space with such high precision?
-We use cutting-edge tracking solutions based on infrared lights (by OptiTrack) and detect the 3D position of human body parts with a mindblowing speed, capturing it 300 times every second.
+We use cutting-edge tracking solutions based on infrared light (developed by OptiTrack) and detect the 3D position of human body parts with a mindblowing speed, capturing it 300 times every second.
 We use these captured coordinates to calculate posture, movement direction, velocity, and many more, and feed these into our visualization pipeline.
 Our visualizations are built on the work of established digital artists and are written with WebGL to allow a fully real-time experience.
 We developed three distinct visual worlds based on these WebGL shaders with different colors, styles, and feels to allow artists to develop unique choreographies within each.

 MEDIA